Skip to content

 • Blocked Account Route: Deposit €11,904 (proof of funds for visa), withdraw €992/month.
 As many public universities in Germany are tuition-free, Germany remains one of the most affordable countries to study in.

-• Education Loans: ICICI Bank (India), Prodigy Finance, and MPOWER offer loans for German studies
+• Education Loans: ICICI Bank (India), Prodigy Finance, and MPOWER offer loans for German studies.
+You can read more about student loans in Germany here

 • HiWi Positions: Student research assistant jobs at universities (great for CV and networking)